 During the Covid-19 lockdown we pivoted to advocate for community-based rights

-soaps and sanitary napkins to 60,000+ people and learning packets containing stationery, workbooks and board games to 300 children in Tamil Nadu.
+soaps and sanitary napkins to 80,000+ people, PPE supplies to 1600 police officials and learning packets containing stationery, workbooks and board games to 300 children in Tamil Nadu.

 The pandemic paved the way for several discussions to amplify the

 works and innovations of the social impact sector in India.
 However,

 there seemed to be a gap in representation in these conversations from